JunaidSalim/Graph_Visualization_Qt_GUI_Cpp/README.md

 # Graph_Visualization_Qt_GUI_Cpp
 This program takes density and no of vertices in a graph and then displays the graph.

 **Introduction:**
-This C++ program is designed as a graph analysis and visualization tool, featuring a graphical user interface (GUI) built using the Qt framework.
+This C++ program is designed as a graph analysis and visualization tool, featuring a graphical user interface (GUI) built using the Qt C++ framework.
 The tool generates a random graph based on user-defined parameters and provides functionalities for analyzing the graph, including degree calculation, identification of nodes with maximum and minimum degrees, display of the raw adjacency matrix, and finding neighbors of a given node.

 **Features:**
 1. **Graph Generation:**